NatFletch/Epic-Gamer/README.md

 ## Installation
  - Install Python 3.8 or higher
+ - Install PostgresSQL and setup a server
+ - Create a new Postgres database
  - Clone the repository:
  ```git clone https://github.com/NatFletch/Epic-Gamer.git```
  - Open a terminal in the directory you cloned the repo and run: